 The world’s largest Build-A-Bear store is located just steps away from American Girl on 5th Avenue.
 It’s two stories, with much of the same gear on both floors, but your kids will think it’s spectacular.
 It’s allure really is that it’s just big, but Build-A-Bear fans can score NYC-themed clothing as a souvenir or a bear to stuff and take home.

-While this option in particular isn’t my personal dream, she tagged along to shops I wanted to visit on 5th Avenue so I promised a stop in here.
+While this option, in particular, isn’t my dream, she tagged along to shops I wanted to visit on 5th Avenue, so I promised a stop in here.

 Though your kids may not have seen the movie Big where Tom Hanks dances on the store’s giant floor piano, they’ll still love a visit.
 After all, FAO Schwarz was the first toy store in America and has been in the same 5th Avenue location for over 55 years.
 The FAO Cafe inside features New York City favorites like Crumbs Bake Shop and Sigmund Pretzel Shop, making it a nice place to stop with the kids for a quick snack.

 The truth of the matter is that kids hear about 9/11 in the media and at school, as much as parental instincts may want to shield them from this horrible day, they’re going to hear about it.
 We took our daughter to the 9/11 Memorial during our last trip to New York City and while we explained to her in great detail what happened, visiting the memorial wasn’t scary for her.
 It helps that the 9/11 Memorial itself is just beautiful with cascading water into the basement of where each of the Twin Towers stood and names of all who perished inscribed in granite along the side.

 The 9/11 Memorial has a booklet regarding how to speak to children ages 8-11 about 9/11 as well as simple things to look out for during their visit.
 Visitor passes aren’t required anymore so you can stop by at your leisure.
 The 9/11 Memorial Museum has an entrance fee, but it wasn’t yet open during the time of our early visit.